CSCfi/csc-user-guide/docs/cloud/pouta/vm-flavors-and-billing.md

 The GPU flavors are intended to provide high performance computing using GPGPU (General Purpose computing on Graphical Processing Units).
 GPGPUs can significantly speed up certain algorithms and applications.
-The gpu.1. flavors in cPouta have NVIDIA Tesla P100 GPGPUs.
-The gpu.2.1gpu in ePouta also has a NVIDIA Tesla V100 GPGPU.
+The gpu.1. flavors have NVIDIA Tesla P100 GPGPUs.
+The gpu.2.1gpu in ePouta have a NVIDIA Tesla V100 GPGPU.

 The GPGPUs are suitable for deep learning, scientific computing as well as for remote desktops, rendering or visualization.
 The GPGPU flavors are backed by local SSD on the servers.
-The SSDs in cPouta are configured in RAID-1.
+The SSDs in gpu.1 flavors are configured in RAID-1.
 This is where the OS root disk is stored.
-In ePouta, the SSDs are bigger than in cPouta and he SSDs are configured in RAID-0 for faster staging of datasets.
-You can use the volumes for storing larger data sets.
-If you need to read and write a lot of data between the disk and GPGPU, this might affect the performance.
+With gpu.2 flavors, the SSDs are bigger and he SSDs are configured in RAID-0 for faster staging of datasets.
+You can use the volumes for storing larger data sets and persistent data.
+If you need to read and write a lot of data between the disk and GPGPU, using volumes might affect performance when compared to local SSD disk.

 To take advantage of the acceleration which GPGPUs provide, the applications you run must support them.
 If you write